euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/50UEMSysAdminForAppDevs/readme.md

 # UEM System Administration for Application Developers
 ## Workspace ONE for Android
-Android applications can be integrated with the VMware Workspace ONE® platform.
+Android applications can be integrated with the Omnissa Workspace ONE® platform.
 Integration work will require access to a Workspace ONE Unified Endpoint Manager console, and the completion of administrative tasks there.
 Follow the instructions below to set up and administer a Workspace ONE console that